jsfelix/cep-aberto/README.md

 ```

 ## Usage
-First, you need a Token Authorization to use this gem.
-Go to [CEP Aberto site](http://www.cepaberto.com/) and sign up for free.
+First, you need an authorization token to use this gem.
+Go to [CEP Aberto](http://www.cepaberto.com/)
+and sign up for free.

 ### Find address
 Run: